Pacific Pool Supply

 The free chlorine is 10 ppm.
 Too high.

-Because you used chlorine-based shock that morning, the pool is unusable.
-The kids are inconsolable and are plotting your demise.
-If you had used Non-Chlorine Shock, you could have avoided sitting on the couch and arguing with the dog over the last slice of cold pizza while watching Sponge Bob with the kids. |
+If you had used Non-Chlorine Shock, you could have avoided sitting on the couch and arguing with the dog over the last slice of cold pizza while watching Sponge Bob with the kids.

 Non-Chlorine Shock